 - JPEG is more suitable for normal screenshots and web images with lower image size and lower quality (compared to PNG).

 Choose the required image format and compress it with plugins before serving to users.
+It is also a good idea to dynamically serve images in WebP format to fix errors like serve images in next-gen format in Google PageSpeed Insights tool.

 When you are starting a website then we recommend to try with multiple combinations and check which one is working for you.
 If you have an already running site with large number of images, then use plugins to compress all existing images.
 Use Google PageSpeed Insight tool to check whether “Optimize Images” issue is removed and your page speed score is improved.
 By following all the above listed optimization techniques will help to improve the page loading score drastically to the green zone.